 Why mycorrhizal fungi are the next frontier for organic gardening in the UK

-- In short, mycorrhizal fungi are much like our own intestinal flora.
+- In short, mycorrhizal fungi (Fungus In Plants) are much like our own intestinal flora.
 They make sure that ‘plant food’ (the nutrients that they need: potassium, iron, phosphorus, nitrogen, etc.) is actually absorbed and digested appropriately by the plants.

 See the white dust covering these root tips?
 That's the fungi!

 But not only they help the plants to better process the nutrients taken by their roots: mycorrhizal fungi actually make their roots reach farther and deeper into the earth.

 - These fungi form a mycelium around the plant’s roots that keeps growing past beyond them, and collects nutrients from soil that the roots haven’t reached yet, only to bring those nutrients back to the roots themselves to stimulate their production of sugars for the fungus.

 This means that plants grow quicker, healthier and more productive when they team up with mycorrhizal fungi.
 They also grow stronger, since the increased area covered by their roots (through their connection with the mycelium) gives them more access to water and nutrients; making them less susceptible to drought and erosion.